apache/spark/docs/running-on-kubernetes.md

 For example, if the registry host is `registry-host` and the registry is listening on port 5000:

     cd $SPARK_HOME
+    docker build -t registry-host:5000/spark-base:latest -f dockerfiles/driver/spark-base .
     docker build -t registry-host:5000/spark-driver:latest -f dockerfiles/driver/Dockerfile .
     docker build -t registry-host:5000/spark-executor:latest -f dockerfiles/executor/Dockerfile .
     docker build -t registry-host:5000/spark-init:latest -f dockerfiles/init-container/Dockerfile .
+    docker push registry-host:5000/spark-base:latest
     docker push registry-host:5000/spark-driver:latest
     docker push registry-host:5000/spark-executor:latest
     docker push registry-host:5000/spark-init:latest

+Note that `spark-base` is the base image for the other images.
+It must be built first before the other images, and then afterwards the other images can be built in any order.

 ## Submitting Applications to Kubernetes